Dpjart/Pepper-robot/README.md

 The robot should be able to:

-- Greet visitors and initiate guided tours
-- Navigate safely through dynamic and crowded environments
+- Navigate through a confined environment
 - Provide explanations and contextual information at designated locations
 - Respond to voice commands and basic conversational prompts
 - Use gestures and expressive behaviours to create a welcoming interaction